elliohow/fMRI_ROI_Analysis_Tool/README.md

   resulting image, which FAST may then misidentify as grey matter.
 Conversely, overly liberal skull stripping can lead to parts of the brain being removed, meaning that these voxels will also not be included in any ROIs.
 * Consider using [optiBET](https://montilab.psych.ucla.edu/fmri-wiki/optibet/) if having issues with standard skull stripping methods as this method has produced the best results so far.
-Although be aware it can take a while to run.
+* If aligning to FAST segmentation, it will also be possible to use the more accurate BBR cost function when aligning the functional volumes to anatomical volumes.
+This will require an additional whole head, non-brain extracted volume to be placed in the "anat" folder.

 ### Shell scripts
 For shell scripting multiple analyses/plots, flags can be passed when running fRAT.py to specify the fMRI file locations